ningwangallen1729/piano-codeocean/README.md

 This repository contains the source code for PIANO: Probabilistic Inference Autoencoder Networks for multi-Omics.

 ## Installation:
-Create an uv environment as follows (recommended):
+Create an uv environment as follows (strongly recommended):
 ```
 # Install uv if not already installed
 curl -LsSf https://astral.sh/uv/install.sh | sh